 Using fake data is smart.
 Using smart fake data is even smarter.
-We’re excited to introduce Tonic’s newest synthetic data generator: Smart Linking.
+We’re excited to introduce Tonic’s newest synthetic data generator: AI Synthesizer.
 This latest arrival on our growing list of generators represents the addition of Variational Autoencoders (VAEs) to our data generation platform, to better enable our customers who need to de-identify data for both developers and data science teams.
-With Smart Linking, we’re redefining the degree of fidelity and utility that development teams are able to achieve with their data.
+With AI Synthesizer, we’re redefining the degree of fidelity and utility that development teams are able to achieve with their data.

 What else are we excited to launch this month?
 Here are the latest releases:

 The AI Synthesizer enables data mimicking of the highest fidelity by making use of deep neural networks, also known as Variational Autoencoders (VAEs) to learn models of your data for advanced data synthesis.
 These models can then be sampled to generate new, synthetic rows which faithfully mimic the statistical properties of your data.

 Mimicking statistical properties and linking and partitioning columns are nothing new to Tonic; we’ve offered these capabilities from the start.
 But the heightened expressiveness of its deep neural networks allows AI Synthesizer to capture subtle relationships in your data that may be difficult to otherwise express.
 What’s more, these relationships are learned directly from the data, rather than specified by the user, eliminating both the manual work required of the user and the risk of user error.

 How does it work?
 AI Synthesizer can be applied to multiple columns of numeric, categorical, or location data.
 Tonic will train a model which represents all of these selected columns in a given table.
 The feature integrates seamlessly with existing Tonic workflows, giving users the ability to model individual tables for use-cases that require top-quality data synthesis.